mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Don't allow deadlines to sail by without an update.
 If you tell me to expect work by 3pm ET Tuesday, it causes me stress if I don't see anything from you by Tuesday night.
 I'll wonder if you completely forgot the task and you'll have to start from scratch or if you're almost done and will deliver results in a few hours.

 If you're going to miss a deadline, let me know.
-The earlier you can warn me about a schedule slip, the better.
+The earlier you warn me about a schedule slip, the better.
 The absolute latest you should be telling me about a delay is the deadline itself.

 In general, delays are not a big deal as long as I can plan around them.
 If a deadline is important to me, I'll let you know.